John Cena and Nikki Bella Split After Six Years

 A rep for the couple confirmed the news, "After much contemplation and six years of being together Nikki Bella and John Cena announced today their decision to separate as a couple."

-The couple released a joint statement to E!
+The reality stars released a joint statement to E!
 News, "While this decision was a difficult one, we continue to have a great deal of love and respect for one another.
 We ask that you respect our privacy during this time in our lives. "

 In January, the WWE stars celebrated their impending nuptials with an engagement party, which was nine months after the star popped the question.
 John famously proposed to Nikki in the middle of the ring at WrestleMania 33 in April 2017.